enclustra/meta-enclustra-socfpga/README.md

 #### Description

 The memory size is limited in U-Boot to max.
 2 Gbyte.
 Therefore, only 2 Gbyte is available for U-Boot and Linux.
-However, the upper 2Gbyte can still be accessed by the FPGA fabric.
+However, the upper 2 Gbyte can still be accessed by the FPGA fabric.

 ### 4. I2C frequency is wrong in U-Boot